How can you tell if you have fully emptied your beasts at each pumping session?

 If you are nursing, let your baby fully empty one breast before offering the other.

-Your baby’s ability to empty you is more effective than any other method or tool.
+Your baby’s ability to empty your breasts is more effective than any other method or tool.
 After all, that is what they were designed for!

 Have you noticed when a newborn latches, it like lock jaw?
 I almost thought I could have stood up, let go and she would have still been attached me!
 OUCH!